digitalmacgyver/vedit/README.rst

     pip install vedit

-However, there is nothing in the package that is special, and no Python dependencies other than a Python 2.7 interpreter with the standard library, you can just download from the project GitHub repository and put the ``vedit`` directory in your Python path.
+However, there is nothing in the package that is special.
+The only dependencies are the ``future`` module and a Python 2.7 or later (including Python 3) interpreter.
+You can just download from the project GitHub repository and put the ``vedit`` directory in your Python path of an interpreter that also has ``future`` installed.

 ----